First model with scikit-learn#

 Note

-In this MOOC, we will refer to generalization performance of a model when referring to the test score or test error obtained by comparing the prediction of a model and the true targets.
+In this MOOC, we refer to generalization performance of a model when referring to the test score or test error obtained by comparing the prediction of a model and the true targets.
 Equivalent terms for generalization performance are predictive performance and statistical performance.
-We will refer to computational performance of a predictive model when assessing the computational costs of training a predictive model or using it to make predictions.
+We refer to computational performance of a predictive model when assessing the computational costs of training a predictive model or using it to make predictions.

 Notebook Recap#